cht8687/react-hover/README.md

 You can modify the css to anything to fit your needs.
 In other words, the whole styles are flexible.

 **Note that you can use other module system instead of ES6 for exporting this object.

+1.You can turn anything into hover component.
+2.You can adjust CSS to make hover component show in any position.

 #### `componentHtml`: PropTypes.object.isRequired